Impact Report

 Kemba played in over 10 film festivals nationally and internationally, winning awards at the Rome Independent Film Festival, St. Louis International Film Festival, Ft.
 Lauderdale International Film Festival, and Windrider Film Showcase.

-Represent Justice coordinated a national tour of impact screenings
+Represent Justice coordinated a national tour of impact events

 In alignment with our mission to build narrative power within system-impacted communities, Represent Justice worked with Kemba Smith to raise awareness about the connection between intimate partner violence and the extreme sentencing of women.
-We facilitated impact screenings across the country to reach young people, Black women leaders and their organizations, and communities of faith.
+We facilitated impact screenings across the country to reach young people, Black women leaders and their organizations, and system-impacted audiences.

 121